-Online ordering- You maybe be taking orders on call or orders placed on your website or you may have tied up with third-party online ordering services.
+Online ordering- You maybe be taking orders on-call or orders placed on your website or you may have tied up with third-party online ordering services.
 Are your customers aware of all the ways in which they can place an order?
-Do they know about how easy it is to pay for these orders?
+Do they know how easy it is to pay for these orders?
 These are questions that you can deal with in these emails.

 Delivery- In many cases, the customers are not aware that there favorite eating joint offers delivery, or how far do they offer delivery, what are the charges.
 An email listing out all the possible FAQs could be very helpful.

 7. Promote your Loyalty Program